cspotcode/structured-logger/README.md

 // TODO how to allow both mutating a logger instance you already have, and creating child instances?
 .set() mutates
-.clone() creates a sub-logger
+.child() creates a sub-logger
-.clone({jobId}) to create a sub-logger bound to a job ID so you can log a bunch of stuff happening in parallel
+.child({jobId}) to create a sub-logger bound to a job ID so you can log a bunch of stuff happening in parallel

 logger.declare<>(); // Declare fields in the type system to be bound later, without any runtime behavior.
 // Can be useful to create suggested naming conventions at the root of a project, which will tab-complete when using the logger elsewhere